Mikail-Akbar/beautiful-jekyll/_posts/2021-12-09-Animal-Crossing-Lab.md

 ### The questions:

 #### Discuss how you used the API to obtain the dataset.
 In order to obtain the dataset, we first had to create a variable for the BASE_URL, the API_KEY, and the ENDPOINT.
 Then, we created our payload: although the key is just our API key, we also have an index.
 In order to obtain the dataset, we have to iterate through the index to get each row of the data.
 So, I made the idx equal to variable n.
 But before that, I set n equal to 0, and in my code I am iterating through n by adding 1 to n at the end of the while loop.
-Once there is no more response, I break the while loop to stop the while loop from infinitely iterating.
+Once the response is not ok anymore, I break the while loop to stop the while loop from infinitely iterating.

 Now, I am iterating through each row of the entire dataset.
 However, the response.text returns each row of the dataset as one string.
 So, I had to create another function that splits the string into a list that has the values between the commas as the values of the list.